-• Immediately after your surgery- Go to www.MobleyMD.com/care.
+- 1. Post-operative care: - Immediately after your surgery- Go to www.MobleyMD.com/care.
 There is a post-op care video(s) for you to watch.
-Begin this care when you are told to do so by Dr. Mobley- most often the first night.

-2. How you should expect to feel after surgery:

-- If you had general anesthesia; that can make you feel groggy for up to 48 hours after surgery.
+Begin this care when you are told to do so by Dr. Mobley- most often the first night. - 3.
+How you should expect to feel after surgery: - Procedures can make you feel groggy for up to 48 hours after surgery.
 This can cause nausea and sometimes vomiting.
-Keep yourself hydrated with water, 7-up, Gatorade, or other sport drinks.
-Eat a bland diet (saltine crackers and broth for starters). - After surgery you will have some pain and discomfort, which is to be expected and should be controlled with pain medications (Tylenol or prescription pain medications only) - Escalating, severe pain is not typical and should be addressed. - You will have swelling, which is common after facial surgery.
+Keep yourself hydrated with water, 7-up, Gatorade, or other sports drinks.
+Eat a bland diet (saltine crackers and broth for starters). - After surgery you will have some pain and discomfort due to the surgery, which is to be expected and should be controlled with pain medications (Tylenol or prescription pain medications only) - Escalating, severe pain is not typical and should be addressed. - You will have swelling, which is common after facial surgery.
 You are able to use ice for 20 minutes on, 20 minutes off.
 Swelling usually peaks at day 3, and usually subsides after that.
-It is not uncommon for some swelling to last 2-5 weeks after surgery.
+It is not uncommon for some minor swelling to last 2-5 weeks after surgery.
 Each patient is different in their healing process. - When resting, elevate your head above your heart to help decrease swelling for the first 3 days after surgery.
-An extra pillow or two usually is all you need.
-Sleeping sitting up is not necessary.
+A pillow or two is usually is all that is needed.
+Sleeping sitting up is not necessary. - Wound Care: